 Alocasia Baginda Silver Dragon

-This variant of Alocasia also goes by the name Elephant Ear Silver Dragon and has thick leaves with a deep green venation and a tint ranging from silver to light green.
-At maturity, the leaf measures around 15 cm in length and 5 to 8 cm in breadth.
+This variant of Alocasia also goes by the name Elephant Ear Silver Dragon.
+It has thick leaves with a deep green venation and a tint ranging from silver to light green.
+The leaf measures around 15 cm in length and 5 to 8 cm in breadth at maturity.

-It can thrive at temperatures between 55 and 80 degrees Fahrenheit (12°C to 26°C) and requires abundant, indirect light and rich soil to reach a height of little above 1 meter.
-Furthermore, a humidity level of at least 60% is needed for healthy development.
+It can thrive at temperatures between 55 and 80 degrees Fahrenheit (12°C to 26°C) and requires abundant, indirect light and rich soil to reach a little above 1 meter height.
+Furthermore, healthy development requires a humidity level of at least 60%.

 Alocasia Wentii

 The glossy, heart-shaped leaves of the Alocasia Wentii are green or purple in color.
-It is widespread throughout Australia and Asia but was first discovered in New Guinea.
-It may grow up to 6-8 feet tall, but when cultivated in pots or treated as a houseplant, it often only reaches heights of 3–4 feet.
+Australia and Asia have widespread occurrences of it, but its first discovery was in New Guinea.
+It may grow up to 6-8 feet tall, but when cultivated in pots or treated as a houseplant, it often only reaches 3–4 feet.

 This plant requires a minimum humidity of 60% humidity and an ideal temperature range of between 59°F and 86°F. Although its stem may be resistant, the plant itself is not frost-tolerant.
 Therefore, it cannot survive temperatures below 7°C.